dynamic/silverstripe-shopify/README.md

 or by running the task in the browser at `/dev/tasks/ShopifyImportTask`

+## Usage

 ### CMS

 Products and collections are created as pages in the CMS.
 Products that belong to collections are automatically set as a child page of that collection in the site tree.
 If a product belongs to multiple collections, the ShopifyProduct page is created under the first listed collection, and subsequent collections will list a VirtualPage of the product.

+All products and collections that are available in the private app sales channel will be imported.

 Shopify related pages are set as draft or published based on the status set in Shopify.
 For products, if the product is set to Active in Shopify, it will be published in Silverstripe.

-The module also uses CatalogPageAdmin to manage Shopify records via a ModelAdmin.
+The module creates a CatalogPageAdmin to manage Shopify records via a ModelAdmin, rather than only in the site tree.

 The ShopifyProduct page also implements product schema from schema.org.
 This provides more information to be displayed in search results for google and other search engines.